emory-libraries/cor-cm/README.md

 Requirements
 ------------
-On the host machine, please install the latest version of Ansible (preferred method is pip) and also: boto3, botocore and Jinja > 2.10
+On the host machine, install the latest version of Ansible, boto3, botocore, and Jinja2 (preferred method is pip)

 Role Variables
 --------------